pr-curtis/pr-curtis.github.io/f_events.md

 permalink: /events/events/
 ---

 This page provides information on major events for which I have been a primary organizer and fund raiser.
-Each page contains information on the program itself as well as related media, including brochures, photographs, and live-tweet threads.
+Each page contains information on the event itself as well as related media, including programs, photographs, and live-tweet threads.
 <p></p>

 <section class="thumbnail-grid flex">